Answers the telephone in a professional manner and directs calls to appropriate individuals and/or takes messages. • Stock units with office

 Courses in using computer applications, such as word processing and spreadsheet software, may be helpful for those who aren't already familiar with them.

-General office clerks may advance to other administrative positions with more responsibility, such as executive secretaries and executive administrative assistants.
+General office clerks may advance to other administrative positions with more responsibility, such as secretaries and administrative assistants.

 Customer-service skills.
-Clerks often provide general information to company staff, customers, or the public.
+General office clerks often provide general information to company staff, customers, or the public.
 They should be courteous and prompt with their responses.

 Detail oriented.
-Clerks perform many clerical tasks, such as preparing bills that require attention to detail.
+General office clerks perform many clerical tasks that require attention to detail, such as preparing bills.

 Organizational skills.
-Office clerks file and retrieve records.
+General office clerks file and retrieve records.
 They need to keep records organized to be able to access them quickly and efficiently.

 The median hourly wages for general office clerks in the top industries in which they work are as follows:

-Many general office clerks work full time.
-About 1 in 4 work part time.
+Most general office clerks work full time but about 1 in 4 work part time.

-Employment of general office clerks is projected to grow 3 percent through 2024, slower than the average for all occupations.
+Employment of general office clerks is projected to show little or no change over the next ten years.
 Employment growth will vary by industry.